 Because Egypt's Red Sea boasts calm conditions and good visibility all year round, you have plenty of options for learning, along with hundreds of outstanding dive centres to choose from.
 And no matter where you decide to spend your holiday, you’ll enjoy a wide variety of sites right at your doorstep.

 Struggling to settle on just one of these dream destinations?
 No worries!
-All of Egypt's diving hotspots are well-connected via domestic flights, bus routes, and a fast ferry service.
-Most resorts and dive centres are happy to help with services like transfers - just let them know where you want to go next, and trust them with all the details.
+All of Egypt's diving hotspots are well-connected via domestic flights and bus routes.
+Most resorts and dive centres are happy to help with services like transfers – just let them know where you want to go next, and trust them with all the details.

 Sharm has been a favourite amongst divers for decades, and as such, it boasts some of the country’s best options for resorts and dive centres.
 From Sharm El Sheikh, divers have access to sites including kaleidoscopic reefs, coral-encrusted walls, and even a few shipwrecks.
 Day boats head to Ras Mohammed National Park and the Straits of Tiran, famous for their impressive coral cover, swarming tropical reef fish, and chance encounters with larger marine wildlife.
 But, the "local sites" around Sharm, just a few minutes from the shore, often boast just as much life – minus the long boat ride.